Southern Cornbread Dressing

 Instructions

-- Preheat the oven to 350°F. Spray a 12 x 8 inch baking dish with cooking spray.
+- Preheat the oven to 350°F. Spray a 13×9-inch baking dish with nonstick cooking spray.
 Set aside.

-- In a skillet over medium high heat melt butter, with diced onion and celery.
+- In a large skillet over medium-high heat melt butter, with diced onion and celery.
 Season lightly with salt and black pepper to your taste.
 Cook for 5-7 minutes until the vegetables begin to soften and brown.

-- Meanwhile, place cubed cornbread and Italian bread into a large bowl.
-To the bowl add sautéed onion and celery, soup, eggs, sage, poultry seasoning, salt, pepper, garlic and onion powder.
+- Meanwhile, place cubed cornbread and Italian bread cubes into a large bowl.
+To the bowl add sautéed onion and celery, cream of chicken soup, beaten eggs, sage, poultry seasoning, salt, pepper, garlic and onion powder.

-- Gradually add stock stirring until all of the chicken stock is used and ingredients are fully moistened.
+- Gradually add chicken broth stirring until all of the chicken stock is used and ingredients are fully moistened.

-- Pour cornbread mixture evenly into the prepared baking dish..
-Bake for 50-60 minutes until the top is golden and baked through.
+- Pour cornbread mixture evenly into the prepared baking dish.
+Bake for 50-60 minutes until the top is golden, slightly crisp and the dressing is baked all the way through.

 - Serve immediately drizzled with turkey gravy.